Methods and Statistics in the Social and Behavioural Sciences (methoden en technieken)

-The Minor Methods and Statistics in the Social and Behavioural Sciences is accessible to students of the Faculty of Social Sciences, but also to students of the University College and to national (other universities) and international exchange students.
+The Minor Methods and Statistics in the Social and Behavioural Sciences is accessible to students at the Faculty of Social Sciences, but also to students at the University College and to national (other universities) and international exchange students.

 The Minor is intended for everyone who is interested in doing research in practice, and will prepare you for doing a Research Master's programme.

 During my bachelor I realized I was interested in doing research, and I wanted to know more about the whole process of research and all the problems one may encounter.
 An important thing I have learned during this minor is that doing research is not as easy or straightforward as it may seem sometimes.
 And I think doing this minor really helps to stand out with knowledge on methods and statistics for better chances on a research master or PhD.

 This Minor consists of four courses (listed below).
 To fulfil the Minor, successful completion of all four of these courses is required.

 |201500130||Missing data theory and causal effects||3C||3||Dr. Kyle Lang|